-I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.
+We review the latest evidence on the best foods for morning sickness and whether they really work.

-As I was able to determine from my own experience, there’s no research to suggest we can PREVENT morning sickness, but there is some evidence that certain foods can help to lessen your symptoms.
+There’s no research to suggest we can PREVENT morning sickness, but there is some evidence about the best foods for morning sickness to lessen your symptoms.

 Ginger